makinacorpus/mapbox-gl-path/README.md

 #### getLineString

-Get the current drawn FeatureCollection drawn and concatenates the collection as a LineString.
-The `properties` will contain `path` and `point` element to describe to `Mapbox-gl-path` how to reconstruct the feature collection.
+Get the current drawn FeatureCollection and concatenates the collection as a LineString.
+The `properties` contain `path` and `point` elements that helps `Mapbox-gl-path` reconstruct the feature collection.
 Returns `Feature<LineString>`

 #### setFeatureCollection

 Parameter: `GeoJSON.FeatureCollection<GeoJSON.Geometry>`

-The `featureCollection` includes features that could be of type `Point` or `Linestring`.
+The `featureCollection` includes features that can be of type `Point` or `Linestring`.
 A `Linestring` can be a line between points or a phantom junction line (the latter must have a `isPhantomJunction` properties equals to `true`).

 #### setLineString